mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 --- abstract

-This document describes Sigma protocols, a secure, general-purpose zero-knowledge proof of knowledge.
+This document describes Sigma Protocols, a secure, general-purpose zero-knowledge proof of knowledge.
 Concretely, the scheme allows proving knowledge of a witness, without revealing any information about the undisclosed messages or the signature itself, while at the same time, guarantying soundness of the overall protocols.

 --- middle